Pet Insurance in California (2026): Costs, Laws & Best Providers

 What to do if you just got a renewal-shock notice

 If your renewal jumped 25% or more, you're not imagining it — California's regulator approved a roughly 33% Trupanion increase on about 97,000 policies, with households seeing 25–45%, and other carriers' customers report the same.
-SB 1217 bars dropping a covered condition, but it doesn't cap price — so here's the playbook before you switch.
+SB 1217 bars reclassifying an already-covered condition as pre-existing at renewal, but it doesn't cap price — so here's the playbook before you switch.

 1. Verify the filing.
 California rate changes are public — look up the approved increase on the CDI's SERFF portal so you know exactly what was authorized.

 2. Pull your pet's full medical record first.
-Every condition documented under your current policy can become pre-existing with a new carrier — so the question is whether a lower premium is worth losing coverage on what your pet already has.
+Related signs, advice, treatment, and diagnoses from your current policy period will usually be reviewed as pre-existing by a new carrier, subject to cure-out rules and limited state/form-specific exceptions — so the question is whether a lower premium is worth losing coverage on what your pet already has.

 3. Do the switching math.
 Weigh the new premium against your current one, then subtract the coverage you'd lose to fresh pre-existing exclusions.
 A policy that won't cover your dog's arthritis isn't cheaper.